 Dangers of Hydrocodone Potentiators

-For people who are searching for ways to potentiate hydrocodone, it’s extremely important to understand the risks and dangers of hydrocodone potentiators.
-Hydrocodone abuse on its own is dangerous, and when you potentiate hydrocodone, you’re raising all of the risks even more.
+For people who are searching for ways to potentiate hydrocodone, it’s important to understand the risks and dangers of hydrocodone potentiators.
+Hydrocodone abuse on its own is dangerous, but when you potentiate hydrocodone, you raise the risks even more.

-Hydrocodone can be prescribed as a single-ingredient medication, but more commonly it’s given to patients in combination drugs such as Vicodin and Lortab.
-Hydrocodone is combined with acetaminophen and ibuprofen to improve its effectiveness in these combination drugs.
+Hydrocodone can be prescribed as a single-ingredient medication.
+However, it’s more commonly given to patients in combination drugs such as Vicodin.
+Hydrocodone is combined with acetaminophen and ibuprofen in these combination drugs to improve its effectiveness.

-Because of how hydrocodone is believed to interact with the central nervous systems’ opioid receptors, people can feel high when they use this and other opioids, particularly when they take high doses.
-An opioid high from prescription pain medicines can include euphoria, relaxation, and feelings of well-being.
+Because of how hydrocodone interacts with the central nervous systems’ opioid receptors, people can feel high when they use this and other opioids, particularly when they take high doses.
+An opioid high from prescription pain medicines can include euphoria, relaxation and feelings of well-being.
 These pleasurable effects can trigger a cycle of addiction in some individuals, and they may find other ways to abuse the drug once they’ve developed a tolerance and no longer feel the effects as strongly.
 For example, people may abuse extended-release hydrocodone by crushing it and dissolving it so they can inject it and feel its effects faster.
 Hydrocodone can also be abused by crushing and snorting it.

-Abusing hydrocodone can lead to an overdose because of respiratory depression, and if hydrocodone is included in medication with acetaminophen, it can cause liver damage or acute liver failure when taken in large amounts.
+Abusing hydrocodone can lead to an overdose because of respiratory depression.
+If hydrocodone is included in medication with acetaminophen, it can cause liver damage or acute liver failure when taken in large amounts.

-Other indicators that you or someone close to you could be abusing hydrocodone include chewing them, taking larger doses than what’s prescribed, taking them more often than prescribed, or continuing to take the pills even after you’re no longer experiencing pain.
+Other indicators that you or someone close to you could be abusing hydrocodone include chewing hydrocodone tablets, taking larger doses than prescribed, taking hydrocodone more frequently than prescribed, or continuing to take hydrocodone even after you’re no longer experiencing pain.

-Along with possibly feeling more of a high from using a hydrocodone potentiator like grapefruit juice, you’re also more likely to have headaches, nausea, dizziness, dry mouth, anxiety and other side effects of hydrocodone.
+Along with possibly feeling more of a high from using a hydrocodone potentiator like grapefruit juice, you’re also more likely to experience headaches, nausea, dizziness, dry mouth and other side effects of hydrocodone.

 Unfortunately, there are entire tutorials online that instruct people how to follow hydrocodone potentiator protocols to maximize their high.
 It’s important to keep in mind that many risks come with using potentiators, including the higher likelihood of experiencing an overdose.
-Along with looking for hydrocodone potentiators to make a high more intense, people also look for ways that they can extend the effects of opioids and other drugs through the use of potentiators.

 Have more questions about Hydrocodone abuse?Read the most frequently asked questions